vskbellala/covid-visuals/docs/content/sir/sir.md

 - `I` represents individuals who are infected with the disease at a given moment in time.
 - `R` represents individuals who either recovered or succumbed to the disease.

 For educational purposes, we are presenting a **simplified** version of this model using COVID-19 as an example to demonstrate how diseases can spread.
-In actuality, the intricacies of the real world often require highly complex models which account for population changes (births, deaths, immigration, or emigration) and people who are naturally immune to COVID-19.
+In actuality, the intricacies of the real world often require highly complex models which account for population changes (births, deaths, immigration, or emigration) and people who are naturally immune to the disease.
 Therefore, we must hold some assumptions as we cannot analyze all factors available.

 Some assumptions we will hold are:

-- When an individual enters the `R` state, they become *immune* to COVID-19 (no one dies).
+- When an individual enters the `R` compartment, they become *immune* to the disease (no one dies).
 - The total population will be *constant*.
 We will use the population of the United States as of **01/28/2020**: 329,227,746.

 Now, we can begin dissecting our SIR model.